samundra/Loadshedding-Indicator/README.md

 ```

 #### For Issues
-- For feature request and issues please use github issues tracker [create_new_issue]
+- For feature request and issues please use github issues tracker [Create Issue][create_new_issue]

+### Method 1- Generate routine.xml (recommended)

-Currently there is no option for updating to the latest load-shedding routine, one has to manually update `routine.xml` using
+Currently there is no option to update to latest load-shedding routine, it has to be done manually.
+To update `routine.xml` using
 [batti].
 - Go to the batti sub-folder, and issue the following command

 ```bash